coxley/snmp-ifmib-graphite/README.rst

 ``~/.snmp-poller/snmp-poller.log``.

 Configuration files can be logically separated into a ``$CONFDIR/conf.d`` directory.
-Extension must end with ``.conf`` and follow same format as the main config file.
+Extension must end with ``.yml`` and follow same format as the main config file.

 Note